Investable Attributes fractionate the talent behind an underlying strategy / DARWIN.

 As a result of years of extensive research analyzing trading strategies, the Invertible Attributes (IAs) are one of the fundamental pillars on which Darwinex' bases its ability to determine the quality of trading strategies with the least possible number of parameters.

 If you had to assess the quality of a trading strategy:

 - What data would you analyze?

-Profitability may offer a distorted vision when assessing the quality of trading strategies, since the bottom line may have been the result of chance, due to:
+Profitability may offer a distorted vision when assessing the quality of trading strategies, since the bottom line may have been the result of pure luck, due to:

-Therefore, if it is not profitability that determines the quality of a strategy, what is it then?
+Therefore, if profitability is not what that determines the quality of a strategy...

-At Darwinex we measure the skill and talent of traders thanks to our 12 Invertible Attributes so that the entire investment community can evaluate the DARWINs and compare among them, since they all trade with the same risk target (macimum 6.5% monthly VaR).
+At Darwinex we measure the skill and talent of traders thanks to 12 Invertible Attributes so that the entire investment community can evaluate and compare DARWINs since they all trade with the same risk target (maximum 6.5% monthly VaR).

 Luck is ephemeral and has an expiration date.
-However, skill and talent can endure over time.
+However, skill and talent can endure for ever.

 Investable Attributes Principles